yverdon/geocity/README.md

 To upgrade all the packages to their latest available version, run:

 ```
-docker-compose exec web pip-tools compile -U requirements.in
+docker-compose exec web pip-compile -U requirements.in
 docker-compose exec web pip install -r requirements.txt
 ```

-To upgrade only a specific package, use `pip-tools compile -P <packagename>`.
+To upgrade only a specific package, use `pip-compile -P <packagename>`.
 The following commands will upgrade Django to its latest version, making sure it's compatible with other packages listed in the `requirements.in` file:

 ```
-docker-compose exec web pip-tools compile -P django requirements.in
+docker-compose exec web pip-compile -P django requirements.in
 docker-compose exec web pip install -r requirements.txt
 ```